 Sky Island – The term Sky Island, “mountain island in a desert sea”, was popularized by nature writer Weldon Heald, a resident of southeastern Arizona.
 The term salutes the beauty of the southwest.

 Terrenate – Founded in 1742 and is located southwest of the Huachuca Mountains.
-Late in 1775 Santa Cruz de Terrenate was relocated to the area of Fairbanks.
+In 1775 Santa Cruz de Terrenate was relocated to the area of Fairbanks.
 This was one of a series of forts or as the Spanish called them “Presidios” that were set up to guard the northern reaches of “New Spain”.
-The presidios also contained missions as this was the second part of their function.
+The presidios also contained missions, the second part of their function.